incisrdg/CMPE49G_fundamentals_of_particle_based_simulations/README.md

 Let’s first dive into the analytical solution of the problem.

 Revisit the question: Given a needle of length l dropped on a plane ruled with parallel lines D units apart, what is the probability that the needle will lie across a line between two strips?
+In part a, needle B represents the expected condition.

 Assume that the needles are made of a homogeneous material.
 Let x be the distance from the center of mass (COM) of the needle to the closest parallel line, and let θ be the angle between the needle and the parallel line axis.